YGJH/AirShit/README.md

     `findCorrectNetworkInterface()` attempts to handle this.
 *   **Encoding:** The application internally and the build scripts specify UTF-8 encoding to ensure correct handling of cross-platform file names and messages.
-*   **FlatLaf:** GUI theming relies on the FlatLaf library.
-Ensure `flatlaf-3.4.1.jar` (or a newer version) is in the correct `libs` directory and the classpath is set correctly.
 *   **jpackage (Packaging):** The `jpackage` tool is part of JDK 14 and later.
     The `packing` feature might not be available if using an older JDK.

-## Warning

-- build.sh
-- build_mac.sh
-- build.ps1

-**This three scripts will reset all of your modify which in your local file, and pull new commit to your local file.
-Please use it carefully.**